junaidsyed-1/JS/week-3-OBJECTS, PROTOTYPES, OOP + DEEP JS MECHANICS/README.md

 - A value itself can be an Object, which gives us a nested object.
 And we can use dot or bracket notations to access and update.

 ### Looping Objects
-- We can use for in loops to loop through and object, The for..in loop loops over keys of an Ovject.
+- We can use for in loops to loop through and object, The for..in loop loops over keys of an Object.
 We should use this only for plain objects, not array we should use for..of loop for that.

 ### Object.keys(), Object.values(), Object.entries()
 - These methods convert the object into Arrays.